 Transforming a child’s bedroom into a safe haven for them to play and grow is a rewarding…

 Integrity.
 Defined as the possessing firm principles and adhering to high moral principles, many believe integrity is a missing ingredient in our modern lives, which are often dedicated to getting, doing, and spending the most we possibly can.
 One aspect of integrity is honesty.
-Our children learn by observing our behavior, and if we wish our children to possess honesty, we need to model that behavior.
+Our children learn by observing our behaviour, and if we wish our children to possess honesty, we need to model that behaviour.
 This includes being honest in everything we do and say.

 Most lies are told out of fear – of being discovered, punished, or disappointing a parent.
 Teach your children that they do not need to be afraid of the consequences if they are honest.
 I always told my children the punishment for any infraction would be less if they told me about it truthfully than if I discovered it on my own or found out they had tried to cover it up.